WebizenAI/devdocs/README.md

 If you are interested in being involved then send me a connection request on [linkedin](https://www.linkedin.com/in/ubiquitous/) and send me a message to let me know.
 There is also a [Web Civics Discord](https://discord.gg/HX7W4gY45N) Group and various other bits and pieces lying about generally.

 ### Webizen V1 Project Documentation
-The [Webizen 1.0](Implementation%20V1/Webizen%201.0.md) [Design Goals Overview](Implementation%20V1/App-design-sdk-v1/Design%20Goals/Design%20Goals%20Overview.md) documents alongside the [Implementation V1 Summary](Implementation%20V1/Implementation%20V1%20Summary.md), provides information about the objectives, which seek to use [GoLang Libraries](Implementation%20V1/GoLang%20Libraries.md) as a means to quickly produce a solution that provides basic functionality as required to make progress.
+The [Webizen 1.0](Implementation%20V1/Webizen%201.0.md) [Design Goals Overview](Implementation%20V1/App-design-sdk-v1/Design%20Goals/Design%20Goals%20Overview.md) documents alongside the [Implementation V1](Implementation%20V1.md), provides information about the objectives, which seek to use [GoLang Libraries](Implementation%20V1/GoLang%20Libraries.md) as a means to quickly produce a solution that provides basic functionality as required to make progress.

-The [[Work Methods Statement]] document provides some general information about the background, whilst the documents under the 'commercial' folder provide more general information.
+The [[Social Factors]] document provides some general information about the background, whilst the documents under the 'commercial' folder provide more general information.

 **There are two packages required;**
 a.
 An Implementation that can be installed and operated on a VPS:  [[Server Functionality Summary (VPS)]]